rerb/django-constant-contact/README.rst

 ``CONSTANT_CONTACT_ACCESS_TOKEN`` is the access token granted to your application by a Constant Contact user.
-This is the User who will own all Constant Contact versions of uploaded email marketing campaigns.
+This is the User who will own the uploaded Constant Contact email marketing campaigns.

 Usage Examples
 --------------